Needlepoint Ivy

 by Robert Louis Stevenson,

 It's sometimes called a Pot Ivy because it does so well in containers.
-It is even one of the varieties recommended as best for topiary purposes because of its leaf density, trainable over shaped wire frameworks, & responding positively to skillful pruning.
-As a very low-growing creeping vine it is even recommended as an alternative to lawns, though of course not the sort of lawn one runs about on or plays croquet.
+It is even one of the varieties recommended as best for topiary purposes because of its leaf density, & for being trainable over shaped wire frameworks, responding favorably to skillful pruning.
+As a very low-growing creeping vine it is even recommended as an alternative to lawns, though of course not the sort of lawn one runs about on or for playing croquet.

 Like all English Ivy it is somewhat deer resistant because mildly toxic, the leaves & especially the berry pulp containing saponins that have a bitter taste to squirrels & ruminants, & an irritant effect in the mouth.
 The leaves & berries also contain hydrocyanic acid, so are about as toxic the leaves of native chokecherries.
 Severe symptoms are so extremely rare as to be no practical worry, but if large quantities of the leaves & berries could be ingested, it has the potential to be life-threatening.